spuckhafte/PyBank/README.md

 # PyBank
 OO Bank using Python and Excel
-An incomplete banking system using Python.
 Excel sheet is used as a database.